What is the College of Medicine’s Illinois Medicine Curriculum and why is it important?

-We are fortunate to have students, faculty and administrative leaders who began addressing the need for curricular change several years ago.
-UI COM’s Dean Azar has rallied department chairs, medical education scholars, basic scientists, instructional designers, experts in simulation, program evaluation, assessment, and data analysis, together with deans and teaching faculty across the campuses.
+We are fortunate to have students, faculty and administrative leaders who began working together to address the need for curricular innovation starting in 2014.
+Department chairs, medical education scholars, basic scientists, instructional designers, experts in simulation, program evaluation, assessment, and data analysis have worked together with deans, teaching faculty, and student representatives across the campuses.

-UI COM convened several large-scale meetings of administrative leaders, faculty, staff and students to systematically identify the key features of the new curriculum, the principles of our curriculum development, and the types of teams necessary to design, implement and evaluate the proposed new curriculum.
-We agreed that the new curriculum must:
+The College convened large-scale intensive meetings of administrative leaders, faculty, staff and students and systematically identified the key features of the new curriculum, the principles of our curriculum development, and the types of teams necessary to design, implement and evaluate the proposed new curriculum.

 - integrate teaching of basic sciences with clinical applications